rclone/rclone/MANUAL.md

       --onedrive-client-secret string                Microsoft App Client Secret
-      --onedrive-drive-id string                     The ID of the drive to use --onedrive-drive-type string                   The type of the drive ( personal | business | documentLibrary ) --onedrive-expose-onenote-files                Set to make OneNote files show up in directory listings.
+      --onedrive-drive-id string                     The ID of the drive to use --onedrive-drive-type string                   The type of the drive ( personal | business | documentLibrary ) --onedrive-encoding MultiEncoder               This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,Hash,Percent,BackSlash,Del,Ctl,LeftSpace,LeftTilde,RightSpace,RightPeriod,InvalidUtf8,Dot)
+      --onedrive-expose-onenote-files                Set to make OneNote files show up in directory listings.
+      --opendrive-chunk-size SizeSuffix              Files will be uploaded in chunks this size. (default 10M) --opendrive-encoding MultiEncoder              This sets the encoding for the backend. (default Slash,LtGt,DoubleQuote,Colon,Question,Asterisk,Pipe,BackSlash,LeftSpace,LeftCrLfHtVt,RightSpace,RightCrLfHtVt,InvalidUtf8,Dot)
       --opendrive-password string                    Password.
       --opendrive-username string                    Username
       --pcloud-client-id string                      Pcloud App Client Id
       --pcloud-client-secret string                  Pcloud App Client Secret
+      --pcloud-encoding MultiEncoder                 This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --premiumizeme-encoding MultiEncoder           This sets the encoding for the backend. (default Slash,DoubleQuote,BackSlash,Del,Ctl,InvalidUtf8,Dot)
+      --putio-encoding MultiEncoder                  This sets the encoding for the backend. (default Slash,BackSlash,Del,Ctl,InvalidUtf8,Dot)
       --qingstor-access-key-id string                QingStor Access Key ID
-      --qingstor-chunk-size SizeSuffix               Chunk size to use for uploading. (default 4M) --qingstor-connection-retries int              Number of connection retries. (default 3) --qingstor-endpoint string                     Enter a endpoint URL to connection QingStor API.
+      --qingstor-chunk-size SizeSuffix               Chunk size to use for uploading. (default 4M) --qingstor-connection-retries int              Number of connection retries. (default 3) --qingstor-encoding MultiEncoder               This sets the encoding for the backend. (default Slash,Ctl,InvalidUtf8) --qingstor-endpoint string                     Enter a endpoint URL to connection QingStor API.
       --qingstor-env-auth                            Get QingStor credentials from runtime.
 Only applies if access_key_id and secret_access_key is blank.
       --qingstor-secret-access-key string            QingStor Secret Access Key (password)